gabriellegall/dbt_netsuite/README.md

 ### Prod regular run
 - Dbt snapshot, run (incremental), tests: `make dbt_prod_run`

-Remark: when testing the Dockerized Dbt project locally, the environments variables must be filled with: `export SQLSERVER_HOST="XXX.XXX.XX.XX"; export SQLSERVER_USER="sa"; export SQLSERVER_PASSWORD="xxxxxxxxxxx"`
+Remark: when testing the containerized Dbt project locally with Docker Desktop, the environments variables must be filled with the bash command: `export SQLSERVER_HOST="XXX.XXX.XX.XX"; export SQLSERVER_USER="sa"; export SQLSERVER_PASSWORD="xxxxxxxxxxx"`
 Then, it will be possible to execute any action, like `make dbt_prod_run`
 ### Development branch
 - Dbt run using the development branch: `make dbt_run MODEL=...`